make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   we need a way to test the output for "randomness"
 - let's see why that is important

+- This is just a game, not cryptography, so we don't need a cryptographically-strong generator.
+- The built-in generators
+  provided by most programming languages should be sufficient.
+- Unfortunately the generator that JavaScript provides (called `Math.random()`) has no way to set the seed.
+- If we try to use it
+  for generating the points on our planet we cannot guarantee that every player will see the same world.
+- We need to a seedable generator.
+- The equation often used for this is called a linear congruential generator (LCG).
+- The equation itself is very simple but involves several constants which must be chosen very carefully.
+- Selecting the constants to ensure sufficient randomness is non-trivial and has been a topic of research.
+- Let's see how the output of a generator with poorly-chosen constants can contain undesirable patterns which are difficult to see at first glance.

 # Poll: Which sequence looks more random?

 # The spectral test for randomness